Juusoz/Biqu-B1-Dual-extrusion-BLTouch-firmware/README.md

 Copy the firmware.bin into an SD card and insert it into the SD card slot in the middle of the printer.
 The one in the front is for the screen.

+If you want to modify the firmware, I've also listed the configuration files as well.

 # Cura profile
 1. Add a new Custom FFF printer.